Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Limitations and Challenges

-Our findings suggest that in the context of VLM representation learning, data quality and dataset scale should be viewed as complementary axes in building effective and robust biomedical VLMs.
-Subfigure extraction, used here as a means to improve alignment quality demonstrates clear benefits, particularly in visually heterogeneous domains such as microscopy and visible light photography, as shown in Figure~\ref{fig:example}.
-Radiology, however, exhibits more limited gains.
-These observations raise the importance of modality-aware pretraining strategies, where both model architectures and data curation pipelines are adapted to the unique characteristics of each imaging modality.
-While our results highlight promising trends, we note that additional analysis is required, particularly in radiology, across a broader and more diverse set of downstream tasks.
-Such evaluation will help clarify when and where subfigure extraction yields the greatest benefit.
-Given the strong performance and robustness of encoders trained on \datasetsub, future work includes exploring their integration with large language model decoders for downstream tasks that require generative reasoning over visual inputs, such as medical report generation and visual question answering.
+Our findings suggest that in the context of vision-language representation learning, data quality and scale should be viewed as complementary axes in building effective and robust biomedical VLMs.
+Subfigure extraction, used here as a means to improve alignment quality, demonstrates clear benefits, particularly in visually heterogeneous domains such as microscopy and visible light photography, as shown in Figures~\ref{fig:intro} and~\ref{fig:layout}.
+While our results highlight promising trends, additional analysis is required to fully assess generalization.
+Beyond representation quality, it is important to explore the integration of our encoders with large language model decoders for downstream tasks that involve generative reasoning over visual inputs, such as medical report generation and visual question answering, to establish a more grounded framework for multimodal clinical applications.
+Future work should also evaluate the factual consistency of these encoder, decoder systems relative to existing baselines, to determine whether well-curated, high-fidelity supervision improves not only discriminative performance but also the reliability of downstream generative tasks.

 We recognize that scaling and curating large biomedical datasets brings challenges that extend beyond improving model performance.
-To support transparency and reproducibility, we release all dataset filtering criteria, subfigure detection models, and training pipelines.
+To support transparency and reproducibility, we release the dataset, data curation code, subfigure detection models, and training pipelines.
 However, interpretability remains an open challenge in VLMs and particularly in the biomedical domain.
-Although our models are not intended for clinical deployment, they could be fine-tuned or adapted for various clinical application.
+Although our models are not intended for clinical deployment, they could be fine-tuned or adapted for various clinical applications.
 However, without rigorous validation and careful consideration of clinical safety, such use poses serious risks.

-Furthermore, our datasets, sourced from open-access repositories such as PMC, may reflect underlying biases tied to specific institutions, imaging protocols, or publication norms.
+Furthermore, our datasets, sourced from open-access repositories such as PubMed Central, may reflect underlying biases tied to specific institutions, imaging protocols, or publication norms.
 These factors can influence model behavior in subtle ways, limiting generalizability, especially when applied to underrepresented populations or distinct clinical settings.